 Depending on your financial history, you can often find reasonable rates at community banks.
 But is borrowing money—and borrowing it now—your best option?

 At Plains Commerce Bank, we advocate responsible lending.
-And Personal Banker Austin Hawkinson has 5 things anyone who is thinking about borrowing money should consider.
+And Retail Banker Justine Waba has 5 things anyone who is thinking about borrowing money should consider.

 1. Are you planning for it?

 Before you sign a loan, make sure you’re planning for the monthly payments.
 Sit down and budget your time and money.
 This will ensure you can afford it before you jump into any loan.
 If adding a $300 a month payment doesn’t fit into your budget, you’ll overextend yourself.
 New purchases are not worth the stress of coming up with additional money each month.

 Put away an estimated payment amount for a minimum of 6 months.
 If you can afford it and don’t touch what you put away, then you’ll know you’re ready for a loan.
 This will also give you a nice down payment toward your purchase.

 3. Is this a need or a want?